KW-M/internet_rov_code/python/readme.md

 {
     "SrcPeerId": "The peer id of the browser client that sent this message (String)", "TargetPeerIds": ["the list of peerjs peers (by peer id) this mesage should be sent to.
 An empty list means broadcast mesage to all connected peers.
 (Array of Strings)"], "Action": "An action to be performed by this go code.
-Noting Currently uses this", "Params": "When Action is  'Change_Video_Cmd': this is the video command split on arguments."
+Nothing Currently uses this", "Params": "When Action is  'Change_Video_Cmd': this is the video command split on arguments."
 }
 ```